ckunte/templates/README.md

 This repository contains the following reference templates.

 1. `note.tex` for writing articles, notes, and papers &mdash; requires `ckunte.sty`.
-2. `letter.tex` for writing old-fashioned letters, cover pages, etc.
+2. `letter.tex`, `letter-template.typ` and `letter.typ` for writing old-fashioned letters, cover pages, etc.

 To insert a template in [Sublime Text] on the fly: